 If it's only for another day or two, notify your professor.
 Otherwise, you should apply to switch to the semester-long remote option.
-The form (Fall 2021 Request for Change in Modality) is located at www.swlaw.edu/fall21switch and also may be found on the Entering Student Canvas page under "Getting Organized."
+The form (Fall 2021 Request for Change in Modality) is located at www.swlaw.edu/fall21switch.